Community Wellness Projects

 Established: In 1964 Community Action was established as part of Lyndon Johnson’s War on Poverty.

 Funding We Bring to Our Community: In 2014, NCO as a whole brought over $14 million dollars into Lake and Mendocino Counties.
-These monies are used to operate existing programs, start new programs, and maintain the day-to-day expenses of running the organization.
+These funds are used to operate existing programs, start new programs, and maintain the day-to-day expenses of running the organization.

 How Many People We Serve: The Community Wellness Projects serve approximately 1,800 people a year.